 - Metformin is a drug we give to EMS sufferers to help improve insulin sensitivity, it is used in humans to help manage diabetes type II.
 Metformin comes in tablet formulation and is given in feed twice a day.

-- Maintain a high plain of nutrition by feeding good quality fibre (Happy-hoof or HiFi lite) but low amounts of sugars and carbohydrates to reduce laminits risk.
+- Maintain a high plain of nutrition by feeding good quality fibre (Spillers HAPPY HOOF™ or Dengie Hi-Fi Lite) but low amounts of sugars and carbohydrates to reduce laminits risk.
 Glycaemic feeds such as cereal, carrots and apples should be avoided.
-Vitamin supplementation including Vit C is advised due to reduced intake of fresh feedstuffs.
+Vitamin supplementation including Vitamin C is advised due to reduced intake of fresh feedstuffs.
+Use of a balanced vitamin and mineral supplement is advised eg. MARS Equivite® Original or Baileys NO.14 LO-CAL Balancer fed at the recommended levels.

 - It is important that EMS sufferers are exercised every day for at least 30 minutes.
 Even if all that can be managed is lunging or leading out exercise is important for weight loss and normal utilisation of glucose.
 (Obviously a horse suffering from laminitis should not be exercised but kept on strict box rest until recovered).